thirteensuits/TheMala_v0.1/README.md

 The three main pages are as follows:

- - Home.jsx -- this is the starting page which provides a summary of the protocol.

- - Demo.jsx -- this page contains a Demo of the protocol operating on the Rinkeby testnet.
+ - Home.jsx -- this page contains a Demo of the protocol operating on the Rinkeby testnet where you can buy TheMala by minting from its SBT smart contract and then claiming a physical serving with loyalty tokens airdropped as a bonus.

- - Owner.jsx -- this page is for product owners, who can view and withdraw proceeds from product sales in real-time.
+ - Owner.jsx -- this page is for product owners, who can view and withdraw proceeds from TheMala sales in real-time.

 There are several blockchain applications present throughout the website, and each make heavy use of React-Redux.
 Each application is stored as a .js file within the functions subfolder of the src folder, and has been exported as a function to the aforementioned pages in the components subfolder.